Gustavo Envela-Makongo Sr.

-Gustavo Envela-Makongo Sr. (born in Spanish Guinea) was Equatorial Guinea's first ambassador to the United Nations.
+Rev. Gustavo B. Envela-Makongo Sr. (June 26, 1926 – July 25, 2005) was Equatorial Guinea's first ambassador to the United Nations.
 He resigned in 1970 due to dissent with government policy on free speech and human rights.
 With escalating political unrest Envela and his family fled into exile in the United States and settled in Salem, Oregon.

-Recently deceased, Envela worked for the State of Oregon and helped raise his daughter and five sons.
+Envela worked for the State of Oregon and helped raise his daughter and five sons.

 In the year 2000, one of his sons, Stanford University alumnus Gus Envela Jr., announced that he would run for president of Equatorial Guinea.

+Envela was born in Bolondo, Spanish Guinea on June 26, 1926.
+He died in Salem, Oregon on July 25, 2005, at the age of 79.